SolidBlock-cn/reasonable-sorting/README-en.md

 **Custom regex transfer rules**

 Empty by default.
 Similar to above.
 Syntax: regex, space, and the item group to transfer to.
 For example, `.+?button transportation` transfers to all items which identifier ends with `button` to "Transportations".

+**Custom tag transfer rules**

+Empty by default.
+Similar to above.
+Syntax: tag id, space, and the item group to transfer to.
+For example, `flowers transportation` will transfer items in `#minecraft:flowers` to "Transportation" item group.

 ## Technical details